SystemsApproach/sdn/switch.rst

 equivalent of open source software, and makes it possible for anyone to build a high-performance switch, analogous to a home-built PC.
-But just as the PC ecosystem includes commodity server vendors like Dell and HP, you can buy a pre-built (OCP-compliant) switch from white-box switch vendors such as EdgeCore, Delta and others.
+But just as the PC ecosystem includes commodity server vendors like Dell and HP, you can buy a pre-built (OCP-compliant) switch from bare-metal switch vendors such as EdgeCore, Delta and others.

-:numref:`Figure %s <fig-switch>` gives a high-level schematic of a white-box switch.
+:numref:`Figure %s <fig-switch>` gives a high-level schematic of a bare-metal switch.
 The *Network Processing Unit (NPU)*\ —a merchant silicon switching chip—is optimized to parse packet headers and make forwarding decisions.
 NPUs are able to process and forward packets at rates measured in Terabits-per-second (Tbps), easily fast enough to